Yoav666s/dnd-wiki/collections/_monsters/nornfeld/graegot-shaman.md

 actions: |
   **Bite.** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 5 (1d6 + 2) piercing damage plus 5 (1d10) poison damage, and the target is grappled (escape DC 13).
 Until this grapple ends, the target is restrained, and the graegot can't bite another target.

-  **Spellcasting.** The graegot casts one of the following spells without requiring material components, using Wisdom as the spellcasting ability (spell save DC 12, +4 to hit with spell attacks):
+  **Spellcasting.** The graegot casts one of the following spells without requiring material components, using Wisdom as the spellcasting ability (spell save DC 13, +5 to hit with spell attacks):

-  At will: Acid Splash, Druidcraft, Poison Spray
+  At will: Acid Splash, Druidcraft, Mage Armor (Included in AC) Poison Spray

-  1/day each: Entangle, Fog Cloud
+  1/day each: Bane, Entangle, Fog Cloud

   **Swallow.** The graegot makes one bite attack against a Tiny target it is grappling.
 If the attack hits, the target is swallowed, and the grapple ends.
 The swallowed target is blinded and restrained, it has total cover against attacks and other effects outside the graegot, and it takes 10 (3d6) acid damage at the start of each of the graegot's turns.
 The graegot can have only one target swallowed at a time.
 If the graegot dies, a swallowed creature is no longer restrained by it and can escape from the corpse using 5 feet of movement, exiting prone.
 excerpt: "Small Fey, Chaotic Neutral"